ZgzInfinity/SpaceInvaders/README.md

 at enemy ships.
 In addition, while a game is in progress the player can also choose whether to play with background music or not.
 Using Allegro's libraries, the player can enjoy both a brilliant graphic interface and high quality soundtrack reproduction.
 Here it's going to be explained the different parts of which the game developed is composed.
+Please pay special attention to the module **Tips and important details**.

 ### 2.1 - Introduction